 On behalf of DBS4PD.org, I invite you to get involved.

 DBS4PD.org is committed to helping improve the quality of life of DBS-STN patients and their caregivers.
 Through patient and caregiver surveys, we are not only asking questions but providing answers that will help the DBS-STN community.
 Please join us in coming together, discussing issues, and answering questions.

 Margaret Tuchman, Founder of DBS-STN.org, President of The Parkinson Alliance, and DBS-STN patient 12/00

 Our latest survey results are now available!

-Read our report on “Cognition and Parkinson's Disease: The Patient's Perspective.”
+Read our report on “Social Support and Parkinson's Disease: Another Dimension of Well-being”